 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Most of the main attractions are now sadly gone, such as the huge water towers designed by Isambard Kingdom Brunel, the original park railway station and a massive aquarium.
-However, there still are lots of fun (and some rather unique) attractions to enjoy so here is our activity guide for Crystal Palace Park:
+Most of the original Crystal Palace Park attractions are now sadly gone, such as the huge water towers designed by Isambard Kingdom Brunel, the original park railway station and a massive aquarium.
+Today, there are still lots of things to do in Crystal Palace Park.

 Crystal Palace Dinosaurs Park

-Although they might not be as accurate or realistic as what you might see at the Natural History Museum or in the movies, it is rather fun to walk through the park, spotting dinosaurs all around the lake, in rather unusual surroundings (definitely more interesting than pigeons and squirrels!)
-The Crystal Palace dinosaurs (which include a few extinct animals) were also voted London’s favourite public sculptures by readers of Time Out London earlier this year (2020).
+Although the Crystal Palace dinosaurs might not be as accurate or realistic as what you might see at the Natural History Museum, it is rather fun to walk through this south London park, spotting dinosaurs all around the lake (‘Do-you-think-they-saurus’? etc), in rather unusual surroundings.

-Recently, the dinosaurs have sadly fallen into a state of disrepair with chipped paint and cracked tails (ouch!) so work is underway to restore them, with the fundraising work endorsed by the likes of the London Mayor and Slash, formerly of Guns and Roses (who knew?!).
+Recently, the Crystal Palace Park dinosaurs have sadly fallen into a state of disrepair with chipped paint and cracked tails (ouch!) so work is underway to restore them, with the fundraising work endorsed by the likes of the London Mayor and Slash, formerly of Guns and Roses (who knew?!).

 You can also get up close with six sphinxes (try saving that after a pint of beer) that remain from the Crystal Palace Exhibition Building and used to adorn the regal terraces, based on a sphinx that was on display in France’s Louvre museum.